 - Manually — standard procedure for adding a device.
 To add a device, you need to scan its QR code or enter the ID manually.
 Suitable for adding wireless devices, a small amount of wired devices, and convenient for replacing a broken device during service.

-- Automatically — adding wired devices using the bus scan feature.
+- Automatically — adding wired devices using the lines scan feature.
 Suitable for adding a large number of Fibra devices that are connected to the lines.
 This feature will help reduce the time for system setup: after scanning, the list of connected Fibra devices is sorted by Fibra lines, and for identification, the device will light the LED upon a command from the app.
 An alternative way to identify devices is also available — when an alarm occurs, the detector or device is displayed at the very top of the list.
-You can start scanning buses both in the menu for adding devices and in the hub settings.
+You can start scanning lines both in the menu for adding devices and in the hub settings.

 A full description of all settings for each device can be found on our support website.
 In this section, we will discuss important points, useful features and non-obvious settings, sometimes forgotten.